Feuermurmel/FicsIt-Networks-API-Docs/FicsIt-Networks-API-Docs/classes/PowerInfo.md

   The amount of energy the connection actually consumed in the last tick.
 - <code id="has-power">hasPower</code> boolean

-  True if the connection has satisfied power values and counts as being powered.
+  True if the connection has satisfied power values and counts as beeing powered.
 (True if it has power)
 ### Method <code id="get-circuit">getCircuit</code> () → circuit
 Returns the power circuit this info component is part of.